tamu-datathon-org/portal/db/activities/opening_ceremony2023.md

 priority: 5
 relatedActivities:
 ---
 Welcome to TAMU Datathon 2023.
-Watch this to learn about the event and how it works.
+Stay tuned to view the slideshow that contains event information!